 Balefsky's three decades of experience in complex litigation puts him at the forefront of mass torts, a burgeoning area of the law whose genesis can be traced only as far back as the late 1960s and “mass accident” claims (generally airline mishaps) and to “Agent Orange” claims that arose in the 1970s over the herbicide used in the Vietnam War.

 Balefsky's experience helped earn him a spot among the best attorneys in Pennsylvania selected by the independent rating service Super Lawyers for 16 straight years, 2004 - 2019.
-He was also selected for the latest editions (2013-2019) of Best Lawyers in America.
+He was also selected for the 2013-2020 of Best Lawyers in America.

 Mass tort practice requires knowledge and the ability to handle several issues simultaneously, with cases often filed in both state and federal courts and with multiple plaintiffs and defendants.
 Clients are individually represented in mass tort cases but the system allows for centralizing and sharing of information, such as documents and depositions, among various parties in trials and settlement negotiations.